tanwardivya/pantry-tracker/README.md

 # Pantry Tracker

-Pantry Tracker is a React-based web application that helps you keep track of your pantry items, their expiration dates, and the number of days until they expire.
-The application uses Firebase Firestore for data storage and retrieval, and Material-UI for the user interface components.
+Pantry Tracker is a NextJs-based web application that helps you keep track of your pantry items, their expiration dates, and the number of days until they expire.
+The application uses Firebase Firestore for data storage and retrieval, and Material-UI and Typescript for the user interface components.

 ## Features